janwilmake/dorm/README.md

 To connect your DORM(s) to Outerbase you can create it as a starbase in https://studio.outerbase.com

 The entire library is under 1000 lines of code with a minimalist API.
-Check out the source files directly to see the complete implementation - the code is the documentation
+Check out [DORM.ts](DORM.ts).

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/janwilmake/dorm)